tillay8/networking/README.md

   requires dependency macchanger which can be installed via your package manager.

   Does exactly what it says, and changes your mac adress automatically.

+  Can be used to bypass network login screens.

 - SecureW2_JoinNow.run